BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 >**Example URL:** /api/data/raw_data?token=asdfasdf&filter={ ... }&lastRecord=0&numRecords=1000

 The response payload will carry at least the `results` attribute.
-It may also include an attribute `bmdeVersion` specifying the explicit BMDE Versions used to construct the fields list.
+It may also include an attribute `bmdeVersion` specifying the explicit BMDE Version used to construct the fields list.

 The client application must treat this as a paginated call and expect to repeat the query multiple times, with updated `lastRecord` values on each subsequent request.